khalid-hussain/shaheen/chap8.md

 iron-clad knight raised his sword and made a small round.
 Then, standing, facing the Granada army, he waited for his next opponent.

-Naeem Bin Ridwan moved forward to seek permission from Abul Hassan but was interrupted by a horseman who appeared from one side.
+Naeem bin Ridwan moved forward to seek permission from Abul Hassan but was interrupted by a horseman who appeared from one side.
 His sweating horse showed that he was coming from a far distance.
 Even his attire was different from that of Granada's soldiers.
 He wore a white robe over his body instead of